banner1-24

 Key Stage 2 starts in Year 3 and ends at the end of Year 6.
 The transition from Key Stage 1 is carefully managed and children are given opportunities to get to know their new class teachers before the start of the Autumn Term.

-We have two classes in each of the year groups 3 to 6 and the teachers in each phase plan together to ensure that all children have the same opportunities.
+This year we have two year 3 classes, three year 4/5 classes and two year 6 classes.
+The teachers in each phase plan together to ensure that all children have the same opportunities.

 In Key Stage 2 we enjoy reading, writing and maths in the morning and topic work, Science, RE, Art, DT, French and PE in the afternoons.
 Children participate in school trips, sporting events, drama productions as well as events at other schools and community events.